AndreiBarsan/andreibarsan.github.io/index.md

 title: About Me
 ---

-I'm a PhD student in the [Machine Learning Group](http://learning.cs.toronto.edu/) at the University of Toronto, focusing on computer vision and deep learning for autonomous robotics.
+I'm a PhD candidate in the [Machine Learning Group](http://learning.cs.toronto.edu/) at the University of Toronto, focusing on computer vision and deep learning for autonomous robotics.
 I started in September 2017, under the supervision of